aharnish-infotech/india-state-district-json/README.md

-# india-state-district-json
+# Indian States and Districts - JSON Dataset

-A free and open-source repository providing structured JSON files containing the list of Indian states and their corresponding districts.
-Designed for seamless integration into applications, APIs, and data visualizations that require up-to-date geographical data.
+A publicly available repository offering structured JSON files for Indian states and their districts.
+Useful for developers, researchers, and anyone building applications requiring accurate geographical data of India.

+## 📦 Contents

+- `India-State-District.json` - Combined mapping of states and their districts

+## 🌐 Use Cases

+- Government & civic tech portals
+- Mobile and web apps
+- Data analytics platforms
+- GIS systems
+- Educational tools

+## 🛠️ How to Use

+You can import the JSON files into your project directly or via API calls.